 Taila Hewitt – Campaigns Officer

 Taila is our Campaigns Officer.
 She joined Big Brother Watch in October 2018 and is responsible for our campaigns and communications strategies.

 She studied Law at the University of Surrey, focusing her studies on human rights, particularly Article 10 Freedom of Expression and Information, and counter-terrorism.
 Prior to joining Big Brother Watch Taila worked as a paralegal in human rights and labour law in New York.
 Returning to the UK, Taila volunteered at the Citizens Advice Bureau, Liberty and Big Brother Watch, focusing on Freedom of Information requests and our HMRC Voice ID research.

 Taila is particularly interested in the intersection of human rights and technology, and the impact new developments have on society and our everyday lives.

 Griff is our Legal and Policy Officer.
 He joined Big Brother Watch in July 2017.

-He studied law at the University of Bristol and LSE, focusing on human rights, counter-terrorism and media law.
-Prior to joining Big Brother Watch Griff worked as a paralegal, volunteered for Reprieve and Liberty, and took on cases for the Free Representation Unit in the First-tier Tribunal.
+Prior to joining Big Brother Watch Griff worked as a litigation paralegal, took on employment and social security cases for the Free Representation Unit, and volunteered for Reprieve and Liberty.
 He has also previously volunteered for the Lambeth Law Centre and at Toynbee Hall’s free legal advice clinic, giving legal advice and assistance to the local communities.
 He studied law at the University of Bristol and LSE, focusing on human rights, counter-terrorism and media law.